 She opened her mouth to scream, but I quickly covered it to block the noise from escaping her lips.

-"Shhh…Keep quiet and I won't hurt you, ok?"
-I told her in a whisper.
+"Shhh…Keep quiet and I won't hurt you, okay," I told her in a whisper.
 There was no one around, but it was always safe to stay quiet just in case someone didn't do their job correctly on figuring out the security.
 "Besides, you can't fool me.
 I already know that you are home alone."

-She slowly nodded her head and kept her eyes on mine.
+Her eyes widened at the truth and she slowly nodded her head and kept her eyes on mine.
 I pulled a cloth from my pocket and tied it around her mouth, then tied her hands behind her back with a rope so that she was unable to make a sound or try and get away.
 Once that was done, I lifted her up over my shoulder and carried her to the car as she thrashed and kicked around.
 I opened the back-passenger door and threw her in next to Jack, then ran to the driver's side and got into the car.

 "Bout time," Jack told me.